 However, given that it's a genre I've always loved, and on the net is very difficult to find out about, I decided to do this simple task to make them more known for the longtime fans, the curious and all film fanatics!

-Macaroni Combat were Italian war films inspired by Hollywood films of the 60s/70s produced to try to make money.
-They often used titles and plots from the various blockbusters made in the US.
-All had seasoned actors aka "Italian yankees" and often they were older stars whose popularity had faded in their own countries.
+Macaroni Combat films were Italian war movies inspired by the popular Hollywood genre films of the 60s/70s.
+They often used titles and plots from the various blockbusters made in the U.S. All had seasoned actors aka "Italian yankees" and often they were older stars whose popularity had faded in their own countries.

 As with the spaghetti westerns or the polizio genres, it rode the wave of success the original genre films started in Hollywood.
 Instead of The Dirty Dozen, The Guns of Navarone or Battle of the Bulge, these were films made in De Paolis (Rome) or the Egyptian desert with titles such as: And The Guns Still Thunder, The Battle of El Alamein, Commandos and Eagles Over London.
 The end result, with minor exceptions, were mostly modest.